JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

 The output ``bootci`` contains calculated bootstrap 50%, 90%, and 95% confidence intervals for all parameters.

-Here is an example for a model with a parameter-free distribution:
+Here is an example for a model with a non-parametric distribution:

 .. code-block:: matlab